dogukanyildiz99/ProductPackaging/README.md

 # Product Packaging

-- A packaging application created with Windows Forms using Entity Framework with C#.
 - You can add, delete and update a product.
 - You can create boxes with desired product.
 - Boxes have a different limit of labels depending on the products.